-However, if unities could always be thought of as points, then it would be obvious that multiplication was commutative.
-Four rows of dots, of three dots each, obviously have as many dots as three rows, of four dots each (Figure 3.1).
+However, if unities could always be thought of as points, then it would be obvious that multiplication is commutative.
+Four rows of dots, of three dots each, obviously have as many dots as three rows, of four dots each (Figure 3.2).
 With diagrams of dots, there would be no need to prove commutativity of multiplication, which is Proposition VII.16.
-But it is not obvious that four straight lines, of 3 units each, will have together the same length as three straight lines, of 4 units each (Figure 3.2).
+But it is not obvious that four straight lines, of 3 units each, will have together the same length as three straight lines, of 4 units each (Figure 3.3).

-Figure 3.1.
+Figure 3.2.
 Multiplication of points

-Figure 3.2.
+Figure 3.3.
 Multiplication of straight lines

 Another possible reason why Euclid's numbers are straight lines is that lyre strings are like straight lines, and Euclid's study of numbers is inspired by music.
-According to Andrew Barker in Greek Musical Writings [5, p.
-190], the ancient work called Sectio Canonis (Katatom) kauóuos) is attributed to Euclid in the manuscripts, and by Porphyry, who quotes from it at length . . .
+According to Andrew Barker in 3.5 Music 87 attributed to Euclid in the manuscripts, and by Porphyry, who quotes from it at length . . .
 Parts of the treatise are also quoted by Boethius . . .
 [T]he attribution has been debated . . .
 There are no good reasons, however, for denying Euclid's authorship of the main part of the treatise, at least as much as Porphyry quotes . . .